Biggin Hill

+Biggin Hill is a town in the London Borough of Bromley, about 15.2 mi south-southeast of Charing Cross.
+It is separated from London's built-up area by the Metropolitan green belt and is located adjacent to the Greater London boundary with Kent and Surrey.
+Prior to the creation of Greater London in 1965, it was part of Kent.
+At the 2011 Census, Biggin Hill had a population of 9,951.

 Biggin Hill is one of the highest points of Greater London, rising to over 210 m above sea level.
 Biggin Hill Airport occupies land formerly used by RAF Biggin Hill, one of the principal fighter bases protecting London from German bombers during the Battle of Britain.

 History

+Toponymy

-Historically, the settlement was known as Aperfield and formed part of the parish of Cudham.
+Historically, the settlement was known as Aperfield.

+Local government

-Biggin Hill was an ancient parish in the county of Kent, in the Diocese of Rochester, and under the Local Government Act 1894 formed part of Bromley Urban District.
-The urban district became a municipal borough in 1935.
-Kent County Council formed the second tier of local government during that time.
+Biggin Hill formed part of Cudham, an ancient parish in the county of Kent.
+Following the Local Government Act 1894 it formed part of Bromley Rural District.
+The parish became part of Orpington Urban District in 1934.
+Kent County Council formed the second tier of local government from 1889.
 In 1965, the London County Council was abolished and replaced by the Greater London Council, with an expanded administrative area, so that Biggin Hill is now part of the London Borough of Bromley.

+Biggin Hill is part of the Biggin Hill ward for elections to Bromley London Borough Council.

+Buildings

 The most architecturally noteworthy building within Biggin Hill is St Mark's Church, Church Road – 'the moving church' - designed by Richard Gilbert Scott.
 It was erected in the 1950s using the dismantled materials from All Saints Church, North Peckham.
 Much of the work was undertaken by volunteers led by Rev Vivian Symons who undertook much of the decorative work himself.